“He's incredibly thorough, which is very reassuring. His advice is pragmatic, client-focused and realistic. He's always on top of the case”

-Harry has a busy junior practice specialising in traditional Chancery, art and cultural property and real property work.
+Harry has a busy junior practice specialising in Chancery, Commercial Chancery and Art and Cultural Property work.
 He is available to accept instructions in all areas of work undertaken by Chambers.

 Chambers HNW 2018 – Art and Cultural Property